caiyunapp/cyeva/README.en.md

 ## Usage

-cyeva has specially designed objects to handle relevant indicators for temperature, wind, and precipitation.
+Cyeva has specially designed objects to handle relevant indicators for temperature, wind, and precipitation.

 ### Temperature